-The University recommends that all students have adequate health and accident insurance.
-As a service to the students who are not covered by insurance, the University makes available a low-cost student group accident and/or health policy.
-Information concerning this policy may be obtained from the University Health Center, the Office of Admissions (International Students), or the Dean's Office in the College of Nursing and Health Sciences.
+The university recommends that all students have adequate health and accident insurance.
+As a service to the students who are not covered by insurance, the university makes available a low-cost student group accident and/or health policy.
+Information concerning this policy may be obtained from the University Health Center or the Office of Admissions (International Students).
 Insurance is required for all International Students.